Vyral/base-template/_posts/2019-11-26-dont-make-these-3-major-mistakes-when-buying-a-home.md

 This means from the beginning of the transaction all the way to closing, **there are three major mistakes you need to avoid so as not to jeopardize your home buying position:**

 **1\.
-Quit your job.** Quitting your job, or changing jobs, will create a huge problem.&nbsp;
+Quitting your job.** Quitting your job, or changing jobs, will create a huge problem.&nbsp;

 **2\.
-Make any major purchases using financing.** Don’t buy a new car or any new furniture, because getting new loans will reduce your credit score and add extra expenses that might prevent you from qualifying for financing.&nbsp;
+Making any major purchases using financing.** Don’t buy a new car or any new furniture, because getting new loans will reduce your credit score and add extra expenses that might prevent you from qualifying for financing.&nbsp;

 **3\.
-Apply for new credit cards or close current credit cards.** This is another thing that will reduce your credit score and possibly prevent you from qualifying for financing.&nbsp;
+Applying for new credit cards or close current credit cards.** This is another thing that will reduce your credit score and possibly prevent you from qualifying for financing.&nbsp;

 If you have any questions about this or any other aspect of the home buying process, don’t hesitate to reach out to me.
 I’d be happy to help you.